ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     sed -i "s/VAR_STORAGE_ACCOUNT_ID/$STORAGE_ACCOUNT_ID_REGEX/" ./deploy/v2/template_samples/template-ha1.json
     ```

+1. In the SSH session to the Azure VM, run the following to create a fencing agent service principal for the SAP HANA SID you are provisioning:

+    ```sh
+    util/create_fencing_agent.sh HN1
+    ```

+1. In the SSH session to the Azure VM, run the following to export environment variables referencing the fencing agent service principal for the SAP HANA SID you are provisioning:

+    ```sh
+    source set-clustering-auth-HN1.sh
+    ```

 1. In the SSH session to the Azure VM, run the following to initialize the Terraform environment:

     ```sh